gridgain/yardstick/README.md

 **Driver Log Files** are stored in the `logs-<current time>/logs_drivers` folder.

-### Collecting data from remote servers.
+### Collecting data from remote servers
-To collect data from remote servers and drivers after the benchmark is finished, you can execute `collect.sh` script.
+To collect data from remote servers and drivers when the benchmark is finished, you can execute `collect.sh` script.

     $ bin/collect.sh -pf config/benchmark.properties

 ### Stopping Remote Servers
-To stop remote servers and clean up remote directories after the benchmark is finished, you can execute `clean-up.sh` script.
+To stop remote servers and clean up remote directories when the benchmark is finished, you can execute `clean-up.sh` script.

     $ bin/clean-up.sh -pf config/benchmark.properties